Our Team

 Laura loves helping owners understand their dogs and improve their communication.
 She has seen first-hand the impact that positive-reinforcement delivers, and wants to share the knowledge with our clients so they are able to use it themselves.

-Susan (puppy, manners, advanced manners, rally, agility, CGC; classes,private lessons)
+Susan (puppy, manners, advanced manners, rally, agility, CGC; classes AND private lessons)

 Susan has been training dogs for 33 years and teaching others how to train their dogs for 29 years.
 Susan began training with her first German Shepherd Dog (GSD) puppy, Grendl.
 Quickly bitten by the obedience bug, she went on to advanced levels with Grendl and then with her next GSD, Zak.
 Zak excelled in the obedience competition ring, earning his Companion Dog, Companion Dog Excellent and 2 of the needed 3 qualifiers required for his Utility Dog title before elbow arthritis earned his early retirement.
 Susan's next GSD, Falkner, was clicker trained from the age of 7 weeks and earned 5 agility titles before being retired early for a back injury.
 Falkner taught Susan a great deal about positive reinforcement training.
 Susan next began training and competing with her wildly enthusiastic sable girl, Ika.
 Ika earned her Agility Dog Championship and Performance Dog III title and was a two-time National qualifier through the United States Dog Agility Association (USDAA), all while in remission to cancer.
 Ika was also a well-loved therapy dog in the READ and Autism Program with Paws for People.
 Susan then competed with Vista, who completed her Performance Dog III title, qualified for USDAA Nationals and was a sweet and patient Reading Education Assistance Dog with Paws for People.
 Until her retirement, Vista was Susan’s valued assistant when working with dogs that were reactive toward other dogs – she had a very special gift, for which Susan is eternally grateful.
 Next came Hedda, a precocious black GSD.
 While Hedda did earn 13 agility titles & won High Scoring Dog in Agility at the German Shepherd Dog Club of America’s national specialty in 2013, agility was not her passion.
 Susan learned that you can’t fit a square peg into a round hole & found that obedience was more of Hedda’s calling.
 Susan learned a great deal about patience &how to motivate a dog with different interests than her own.